-Permitted A. The carrying out of the proper design and siting of Development Telecommunications Network-

-(a) Most conventional television aerials and their mounting or poles.
+- A. The carrying out of the proper design and siting of Telecommunications Network- - (a) Most conventional television aerials and their mounting or poles.
 Many of the smallest antenna systems that may be covered by the normal principle of de minimis and/or may not have a material effect on the external appearance of the building on which they may be installed;

-(b) apparatus such as radio masts which is being installed on the ground not exceeding a height of 15 meters (45ft) above ground level or the height of any apparatus which it replaces whichever is greater but not including antennas installed on radio masts; (c) satellite antennas except when precluded in any Development Order.
-Development not permitted A. 1 Developme ent not permitted by Class A (a) Cellular towers/masts and mono poles not permitted that are being placed in residential areas, schools and hospitals; (b) The cellular tower/mast and mono poles that are being located in areas of scenic beauty, protected buildings, national monuments, conservation and or protected areas and sites protected under the Jamaica National Heritage Trust Act and the Town and Country Planning Act.
+- (b) apparatus such as radio masts which is being installed on the ground not exceeding a height of 15 meters (45ft) above ground level or the height of any apparatus which it replaces whichever is greater but not including antennas installed on radio masts; - (c) satellite antennas except when precluded in any Development Order.

+A. 1 Development not permitted by Class A

+- (a) Cellular towers/masts and mono poles not permitted that are being placed in residential areas, schools and hospitals; - (b) The cellular tower/mast and mono poles that are being located in areas of scenic beauty, protected buildings, national monuments, conservation and or protected areas and sites protected under the Jamaica National Heritage Trust Act and the Town and Country Planning Act.

 Conditions.

-A. 2 - ent is permitted by Class A subject to the conditions- (a) an antenna installed on a building shall, so far as practicable, be sited so as to minimize its effect on the external appearance of the building; (b) an antenna no longer needed for the reception or transmission of micro wave radio energy shall be removed as soon as reasonably practicable.
+- A. 2 Development is permitted by Class A subject to the following conditions- - (a) an antenna installed on a building shall, so far as practicable, be sited so as to minimize its effect on the external appearance of the building; - (b) an antenna no longer needed for the reception or transmission of micro wave radio energy shall be removed as soon as reasonably practicable.